The Three Musketeers: Film and television

 In the film Django Unchained, one of the slaves, owned by Calvin Candie, is named D'Artagnan.

+In the film The World's End, the group argue over if the three musketeers are fictional.

+In Stranger Things, Dustin Henderson names his pet demo-dog Dart, after D'Artagnan.

 Video games

 In Pokémon Black and White, the Pokémon Cobalion, Terrakion and Virizion, known as the Swords of Justice, are based on the Three Musketeers.
 Cobalion represents Athos, Terrakion represents Porthos and Virizion represents Aramis.
 The fourth Sword of Justice, Keldeo, represents d'Artagnan.

+In the 2016 Supercell game Clash Royale, a card is called Three Musketeers.

+In Digimon, the Digimon Gundramon, Beelstarmon, and MagnaKidmon are loosely based on the Three Musketeers.

 Music

-The Smiths song You've Got Everything Now features the line: "I've seen you smile, but I've never really heard you laugh" and is borrowed from a narrative description of Athos:
+The Smiths song "You've Got Everything Now" features the line: "I've seen you smile, but I've never really heard you laugh" and is borrowed from a narrative description of Athos:

 Ppcocaine's song "Three Musketeers" shares little with the novel but its title.